Code-Institute-Submissions/story-chain/README.md

 **User story: As a user, I want to be able to change my username and password.**

 * After a user has had an successful login, he is directed to his profile page.
 There they see three buttons 'Change username', 'Change password' and 'delete account'.
 The 'change username' button opens a small form that asks the user to enter a new username.
 This username is then checked against existing usernames in the database and gives appropriate feedback.

 * After a user has had an successful login, he is directed to his profile page.
 There he can click the 'Change password' button.
 He is then led to a small form, asking for a new password.
 That password is then hashed and stored in the database.

 **User story: As a user, I want to be able to delete my account.**

 * After a user has had an successful login, he is directed to his profile page.
 There he can click the 'Delete account' button.
 A modal pops up, asking the user he is sure about deleting their account.
 After clicking "I'm sure", their account is deleted from the database.

 ***Log out***

 **User story: As a user, I want to be able to log out of my profile.**

 * Once a user is logged in, in the navigation, a button appears that has the text 'Log Out' on it.
 Once clicked, the user is logged out and returned to the homepage.
 An appropriate flash message will be displayed.

 ## Manual testing ##

 # Home
-* On the homepage, all stories are displayed in cards.
-They are collapsible, only showing the title and the date they where posted.
-When clicking on the title, a 'teaser' appears.
-In the navigation the 'Home', 'Register' and 'Log In' buttons are visible to users without an account.
-More options will become available as soon as a user has registered or logged in.
+* On the homepage, all stories are displayed in cards, only showing the title, the date they where posted and a small portion of the text and a 'Read More link'.

 # Register
 * Before signing up, users see the options Home, Register and Log In in the navigation bar.